snowflakedb/snowflake-sqlalchemy/DESCRIPTION.rst

 - v1.0.8 (December 21, 2017)

     - Added ``get_schema_names`` method to Snowflake SQLAlchemy dialect.
 PR #20(andrewsali)
+    - Fixed the column metadata including length for string/varchar and precision and scale for numeric data type.
+Issue #22(@cladden)

 - v1.0.7 (May 18, 2017)